nbfalcon/STM32CubeIDE-grovel/README.md

 # About

 STM32CubeIde projects by default mix auto-generated code with user code, which might make it harder to diff.
-User code is delimited by `/* USER CODE BEGIN */ /* USR CODE END */` comments, which this script can automatically extract.
+User code is delimited by `/* USER CODE BEGIN */ /* USER CODE END */` comments, which this script can automatically extract.

 # Usage